Libya and weapons of mass destruction: Ballistic missiles

+Threat ranges of Soviet-supplied Libyan Scud missiles.

-Libya purchased at least 80 Scud-B TELs and 40 FROG-7 TELs and hundreds of missiles from the Soviet Union during the 1970s.
+The strategic relations with the Soviet Union allowed Libya to purchase at least 80 Scud-B missiles with transporter erector launchers, 40 FROG-7 missiles with transporter erector launchers, and several hundreds of chemical weapons deliverable missiles from the Soviet Union.

-In 1982, Libya sent two 9P117 TELs and around 20 Scud-B missiles for the Islamic Revolutionary Guard Corps alongside instructors during the War of the cities against Iraq.
-After the Soviets pressured Libya to stop supplying missiles, the Iranians sought assistance from North Korea instead.
+In 1982, Libya sent two 9P117 trucks and around 20 Scud-B missiles to Iran for the Islamic Revolutionary Guard Corps (IRGC) alongside with its instructors during the War of the cities against Iraq.
+After the Russians in Soviet Union pressured Libya to stop supplying missiles, the Iranian IRGC sought assistance from the North Korea instead for missile production.

-In 1986, Gaddafi ordered the launch of Scud missiles against a United States facility on the Italian island of Lampedusa in retaliation for the United States bombing of Libya.
+In 1986, Gaddafi ordered the launch of Scud-B missiles against a United States facility on the Italian island of Lampedusa in retaliation for the United States bombing of Libya.
 Two missiles were fired, but fell short of their mark.

-The Libyans also worked on the development of a domestically produced 950-1000 km range missile, the "Al-Fatah" reportedly based on a West German design (the OTRAG rocket) with foreign assistance from Iraq, Iran, Serbia, and China.
-Due the slow progress of the program, it was reported that Libya entered negotiations with North Korea to purchase Hwasong-7 missiles (or even Taepodong missiles), but such rumors ultimately proved to be false after the disarmament of Libya in 2003.
+The Libya under Gaddafi also worked on the development of a domestically produced 950-1000 km range missile, the "Al-Fatah" reportedly based on a West German design (the OTRAG rocket) with foreign assistance from Iraq, Iran, Serbia, and China.
+Due the slow engineering progress of the program, it was reported that Libya entered negotiations with North Korea to purchase Hwasong-7 missiles (or even Taepodong missiles), but such rumors ultimately proved to be false after the disarmament of Libya in 2003.

 The Libyans purchased at least five Hwasong-6 (Scud-C) missiles from North Korea in 1995, receiving them in 1999.
 They were never tested or deployed and were ultimately scrapped (alongside their planned local production) after 2003.
 In exchange for the lifting of Western economic sanctions, Libya largely abandoned its domestic missiles program in 2004.

-Libyan Army forces loyal to Gaddafi reportedly fired several Scud-B surface-to-surface missiles at areas in revolt against the regime, including Misrata and Ajdabiya, during the Libyan Civil War of 2011, but the weapons missed their targets.
+The Libyan Army under Gaddafi reportedly fired several Soviet Scud-B surface-to-surface missiles at areas in revolt against the regime, including Misrata and Ajdabiya, during the Libyan Civil War of 2011, but the missiles had missed their targets.
 Several more Scuds, with launchers, were found by anti-Gaddafi fighters near Tripoli and Sirte.
+The final phases of the NATO intervention reportedly destroyed the remaining Scud missiles in Libyan inventory, effectively ending the Libyan missile capability.